x

 "To celebrate the fun aspects of downtown Spokane, particularly Riverfront Park," Stewart said.
 "So, hopefully, we'll be able to go through the red wagon and provide some transportation for people back to the starting point."

-It's a starting point to look at the city in both new and familiar ways.
+It's a starting point to look at the city in new and familiar ways.

 "Trying to celebrate the different cool things that happened in the past and also the present," Stewart said.

-Stewart said they're working on applying for permits to get out of Phase One and get into Phase Two to eventually be open.
+Stewart said they're working on applying for permits to get out of Phase One and get into Phase Two.

 Before You Leave, Check This Out